Nursing Interview Questions and Answers

 Question 6: What makes a patient difficult?
 How do you deal with difficult patients?

-Dealing with difficult patients is a given in nursing.
+During your career, you will likely wind up dealing with difficult patients as a nurse.
 Nursing interview questions and answers often seek to gauge your level of compassion, as well as how you handle situations with difficult patients.

 - Don’t use any names or other info that would violate HIPAA.